If you’re a patient who identifies as transgender you might be considering transgender hair transplant surgery.

 Generally, transgender hair transplants can cost anywhere from £3,000 to £12,000, depending on the complexity of the procedure and the number of grafts necessary.

-The amount of hair that can be transplanted depends on the amount of donor hair available.
 The cost of a transgender hair transplant also depends on the medical facility performing the procedure and the experience of the surgeons.

 Some facilities may offer discounts or payment plans to help offset the cost of the procedure.